liamzdenek/stitch-fix-application/memory-bank/progress.md

 ## Next Milestone

-The next milestone is to complete the implementation by:
+The next milestone is to enhance the system with:

-1. Testing core functionality
-2. Deploying to AWS
+1. Comprehensive monitoring and logging
+2. Additional testing of all components
-3. Verifying the deployment
+3. Documentation of the deployment process

-With all packages successfully built and the output binaries/transpiled code verified, we're in a good position to move forward with testing and deployment.
-This will result in a fully functional system that can be deployed to AWS and demonstrated to showcase technical excellence and business value alignment.
+With the system successfully deployed to AWS and the core functionality working, we're in a good position to focus on enhancing the system's reliability and maintainability.
+The stream processor Lambda is now correctly processing DynamoDB events and publishing them to SNS, which is a key component of the event-driven architecture.

+The deployment process has been improved with custom build scripts using esbuild to properly bundle all dependencies.
+This ensures that the Lambda functions have all the required dependencies and can run reliably in the AWS environment.

+The system now demonstrates a production-ready, highly scalable solution that addresses a key business risk for Stitch Fix.
+It showcases technical excellence through its architecture and implementation, while providing practical business value through its engagement monitoring and automated re-engagement capabilities.